Welcome to CyBase

 Cyclic peptides have been found in a range of organisms including the cyclotides from plants, RTD-1 from macaque monkeys and AS-48 from bacteria.

-Statistics Table (generated on Monday 21st of May 2012)
+Statistics Table (generated on Saturday 03rd of June 2023)

 Number of Entries Species Coverage Links to UniProt, Genbank or PDB